Fall Open Houses will include:

 From gluten-free bakeries, farm-to-table bistros and international cuisine restaurants, Potsdam is known in the region for its variety of culinary options.
 Overnight accommodations in the area include well-recognized chain hotels, quaint bed and breakfasts and family owned motels.
 The following resources will give you all the information you need on dining, lodging, shopping and more in the Potsdam and North Country areas:

-Domestic travelers will no longer be required to quarantine after entering New York from another U.S. state or U.S. territory.
-All travelers must continue to fill out the NYS Traveler Health Form upon entering New York and successfully complete Clarkson's Visitor Screening Form on the day of their campus visit.
+Domestic travelers are no longer required to quarantine after entering New York from another U.S. state or U.S. territory.

 Everyone who tours campus is held to health and safety standards that have been established to keep our University community safe.
 We have worked closely with our faculty experts and local public health officials to meet and/or exceed all New York State guidelines during COVID-19.
 State and campus requirements are subject to change, so please be sure to check back regularly for our most up-to-date visitor information.

 The safety of our students, faculty, staff, and local community remains our top priority.
 We will be following all procedures and guidelines put in place by our campus planning teams, local public health officials, and New York State.
-At this time, the following measures are in place as requirements for all campus visitors:
+If new procedures and guidelines arise, we will inform all event registrants in advance.